SaaS SEO: an Actionable Guide to Building a Growth-Driven Strategy

 Top tip: While you work on the duplicate pages, adding a noindex, or nofollow meta tag will stop search engine crawlers from indexing that page–helping you save some valuable ranking juice for your key pages and buying you time to regroup.

 Using appropriate title tags makes sure both the user and the search engine genius bots know what’s going on.
-However, when misused, they’ll confuse search engines, negatively affecting your chances at ranking.
+However, when misused, they’ll confuse search engines, negatively affecting your chances of ranking.

 When using a canonical tag, you tell search engine crawlers which specific URL is the master copy for the page, avoiding duplicates.